 In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model.
-Here are the users on this user model:

 This doc will explain the structure of the New Relic One user model, including:

 For how to add and manage users in the UI, see User management.

 The user type (basic user or full user) determines whether a user has access to our Full Stack Observability features.
 A user's type is something you set long-term based on that user's expected New Relic responsibilities.